 To redeem, the borrower must give written notice of the intent to redeem at the sale or within ten days before the sale and satisfy a bond requirement.
 (Mo.
 Rev. Stat.
 Ann. §§ 443.410, 443.420).

 When the total mortgage debt exceeds the foreclosure sale price, the difference is called a “deficiency.”
-Some states allow the lender to seek a personal judgment, called a “deficiency judgment,” against the borrower for this amount, while other states prohibit deficiency judgments with what are called anti-deficiency laws.
+Some states allow the bank to seek a personal judgment, called a “deficiency judgment,” against the borrower for this amount, while other states prohibit deficiency judgments with what are called anti-deficiency laws.

 Missouri doesn’t have an anti-deficiency law.
 The bank can sue the borrower for the deficiency after a nonjudicial foreclosure.